Will Wade Season 2022-23

 When he arrived in Baton Rouge, Wade wanted to make LSU basketball, a program which has had ultimate highs followed by periods of lows, be a consistent player on the college basketball scene.

-He has worked hard to put together a program with good players that produces consistent winning, regular post-season tournament appearances and playing an exciting brand of basketball that would see the Tigers contend for a top spot yearly in the Southeastern Conference.
+He worked hard to put together a program with good players that produced consistent winning, regular post-season tournament appearances and playing an exciting brand of basketball that would see the Tigers contend for a top spot yearly in the Southeastern Conference.

-Now entering his fifth season as the head coach of the LSU Fighting Tigers basketball program, Coach Will Wade has been able to check all the boxes of program building and program stability that he set out to accomplish when he was named the 22nd head coach of the LSU program prior to the 2017-18 season.
+Coach Wade was able to check many of those boxes of program building and program stability that he set out to accomplish when he was named the 22nd head coach of the LSU program prior to the 2017-18 season.

-In four years, the Tigers have won 86 games with three post-season appearances (and what would have been a fourth in 2020 before post-season was canceled) with an SEC Championship in 2019, a tie for second in 2020 and a third place finish in 2021.
-The Tigers advanced to the round of 16 in the NIT in 2018, to the Sweet 16 in the 2019 NCAA Championships and to the second round of the NCAAs in 2021.
+The Tigers advanced to the round of 16 in the NIT in 2018, to the Sweet 16 in the 2019 NCAA Championship, to the second round of the NCAAs in 2021 and a tournament appearance in 2022.

 Frank William “Will” Wade said those words on March 20, 2017 when he was named the head coach at LSU.
 He came to LSU after a stellar two-year stint as the head coach at Virginia Commonwealth University and two years at UT-Chattanooga.

 He was the first Tiger mentor to get the Tigers to post-season play in both of the first two seasons on the job.
-Technically, the Tigers have made post-season in each of the three years post-season has been available in his tenure.
 He is one of just five LSU coaches to lead his team to an SEC Championship and one of just four to take a team to the NCAA Sweet 16.

-Wade has also brought analytics and trends to his coaching practices at LSU and his ability to quickly know situations and tendencies has proven beneficial to the Tigers in his first four seasons.
+Wade has also brought analytics and trends to his coaching practices at LSU and his ability to quickly know situations and tendencies has proven beneficial to the Tigers in his first five seasons.

-Coach Wade has shown LSU followers that he looks to prepare his team for league play by producing a non-conference schedule that is competitive and among the best in the country.
+Coach Wade showed LSU followers that he looks to prepare his team for league play by producing a non-conference schedule that is competitive and among the best in the country.
 His schedule ranked fifth in the country in 2019 and eighth in the country in 2020.

 In 2021, LSU had to make several changes to the schedule because of the pandemic, losing and rescheduling several games in December and having the league change the schedule at one point on less than 48 hours notice with a road trip to Missouri becoming a road game at Ole Miss.